bolsinga/web_generator/README.md

 The program is multi-threaded using java concurrency queues.
 It looks like I first released the [concurrent build](http://www.bolsinga.com/archives/2006.html#e246) in mid-2006.
 This is when I was working at Azul.
 At the time they built expensive computers with 384 cores to run java programs.
 Interestingly, we found they were mostly used to parse XML.
 I guess I was influenced by what I was working on then.

 It has CSS to style it.
-It's clear my style isn't very modern.
-At some point, I'd decided to *save some space*, and mangle the CSS names to single letters.
-It makes things smaller and harder to read, but my 2020 hunch is that it is a pre-mature optimization.
+It's clear my style isn't very modern. <del>At some point, I'd decided to *save some space*, and mangle the CSS names to single letters.
+It makes things smaller and harder to read, but my 2020 hunch is that it is a pre-mature optimization.</del>

 ## Saga